rancher/community-catalog/templates/es-cluster/0/README.md

 # Elasticsearch Cluster

-A 3-Node Elasticsearch Cluster with Kibana
+A scalable Elasticsearch cluster with Kibana